Tacoma Water Quality at a Glance

-Tacoma Public Utilities serves approximately 370,000 residents across the greater Tacoma metropolitan area, including portions of Pierce County and surrounding communities.
-Established in 1893 as one of the nation’s first publicly owned utilities, the system encompasses over 1,100 miles of water distribution lines, multiple treatment facilities, and extensive storage infrastructure that delivers an average of 60 million gallons of drinking water daily throughout the Pacific Northwest’s third-largest city.
+Tacoma Public Utilities serves approximately 322,000 residents across the greater Tacoma metropolitan area, including portions of Pierce County and surrounding communities.
+Established in 1893 as one of the nation’s first publicly owned utilities, the system encompasses over 1,100 miles of water distribution lines, multiple treatment facilities, and extensive storage infrastructure that delivers an average of 55 million gallons of drinking water daily.

-Tacoma sources its drinking water primarily from the pristine Green River Watershed located in the Cascade Mountains foothills, with supplemental groundwater wells serving as backup supply.
-The Green River provides over 95% of the city’s water supply, treated at the state-of-the-art Green River Filtration Facility completed in 2015.
-Tacoma’s water consistently meets all federal and state quality standards, though the utility faces ongoing challenges with aging infrastructure, emerging contaminants like PFAS, and conservation needs.
-The utility has implemented significant investments in advanced treatment technology, watershed protection, and customer assistance programs to ensure sustainable water service for future generations.
+Tacoma sources its drinking water primarily from the pristine Green River Watershed in the Cascade Mountains foothills, with supplemental groundwater wells serving as backup supply.
+The Green River provides over 95% of the city’s water, treated at the Green River Filtration Facility completed in 2015.
+While Tacoma’s water meets all federal and state quality standards, independent testing shows 11 contaminants exceeding health guidelines.
+Tacoma Water conducts over 20,000 water tests annually and routinely exceeds state monitoring requirements.
+You can explore our Washington state water quality overview for wider context, and our live boil water notice tracker for real-time alerts.

 Water Sources